Some links in this post may be affiliate links

 Ensure that the pot has a drainage hole and empty the saucer to prevent the soil from getting soggy as it can result in root-rot and loss of the plant.

-Queen Anthurium does well in average warmth within the range of 18-280C to thrive.
+Queen Anthurium does well in average warmth of 18-280C.
 Keep it away from cold drafts to prevent sudden changes in temperature.

-Anthurium warocqueanum thrives in high humidity between 60-80%.
-To elevate humidity set the pot on a wet pebble tray or use a humidifier.
+Anthurium warocqueanum thrives in high humidity of 60-80%.
+To elevate humidity, set the pot on a wet pebble tray or use a humidifier.
 You can also grow the plant in a closed terrarium.
-Take a look at these closed terrariums available on Amazon.
+Check out these techniques on how to raise humidity for houseplants.

 Gently damp wipe the leaves with a soft cloth to get rid of dust.
 Dry any water droplets on the leaves and ensure that there is good air circulation to prevent fungal infestations.